 Sandakan Market with Lumix GF1 Camera Review

-During a recent trip to Sandakan which is on the east coast of Sabah Borneo, I had the opportunity to visit one of the busiest markets in a town called the Sandakan Market or Pasar Sandakan.
-It is here that the majority of the townspeople come to buy their fresh foods and supplies.
+During a recent trip to Sandakan, on the east coast of Sabah Borneo, I had the opportunity to visit one of the busiest markets in a town called the Sandakan Market or Pasar Sandakan.
+Here, most of the townspeople come to buy fresh foods and supplies.

-The market is located by the sea so fresh seafood is one of the highlights here and in this article, you will see a variety of pictures relating to the busy lifestyle of the market traders and some even showcasing the fresh seafood for sale.
+The market is located by the sea, so fresh seafood is one of the highlights here.
+In this article, you will see various pictures relating to the busy lifestyle of the market traders, some even showcasing the fresh seafood for sale.

 Lumix GF1 Camera Review Malaysia